The Reference Layer for AI Compute Markets

 Separating and reconnecting the dimensions

-Meaningful comparison requires treating GPU performance as the interaction of three distinct dimensions, not a single score.
+Meaningful comparison treats GPU performance as the interaction of three dimensions, not a single score.

-Each dimension captures a different source of variation.
 Separating them makes performance interpretable.
-Reconnecting them makes it comparable.
+Reconnecting them makes it comparable across the market.

 Workloads